rapiddweller/rapiddweller-benerator-ce/doc/component_reference.md

 * **CurrentDateTimeGenerator**: Generates java.util.Date objects that represent the current date and time

+* **CurrentZonedDateTimeGenerator**: Generates java.util.ZonedDateTime objects that represent the current date and time

 * **CurrentMilliTimeGenerator**: Generates long values that denote the number of milliseconds since 1970-01-01 00:00:00

 * **CurrentNanoTimeGenerator**: Generates long values that denote a number of milliseconds since an arbitrary point in